vvb333007/espshell/README.md

  *
  * Example #1:
  * A DS3231 RTC clock chip is connected to pins 21 and 22.
 Check if device is accessible via
- * I2C, read the current time (console script below from real setup):
+ * I2C, read the current time
  *
  * --------------------- Example screenshot -----------------------------------
  * esp32#>